KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/blur_and_hide/glow.rst

 .. contents::

-This the `Frei0r glow <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-glow>`_ MLT filter.
+This is the `Frei0r glow <https://www.mltframework.org/plugins/FilterFrei0r-glow/>`_ MLT filter.

 Creates a Glamorous Glow.

 https://youtu.be/vh4lrkFaVWc

 https://youtu.be/UtBWFrYN9kA